Digi-Cazter/GAuthify-Ruby/README.md

 * email: A valid email
 * Returns: The user hash or raises Error

 The user hash returned will have parameters outlined on the GAuthify.com dashboard page.
-You can show the user the QR code to scan in their google authenticator applicatoin or you can link/iframe the instructions url.
+You can show the user the QR code to scan in their google authenticator application or you can link/iframe the instructions url.

 ####Update User:####